 There may be one way around this.
 For instance a story from the Sith point of view could focus on this need for secrecy.
 We could follow a Sith apprentice embarking on some missions for their master, sometimes also encountering Jedi and killing them in ways that do not raise suspicion.
 Such a story could prove an interesting challenge as well as give the writers clear boundaries - which might be a good thing.
 Restriction breeds creativity.

 However, what has been revealed so far points to the direction that the Sith should rather not be involved at all, and that might actually be a good thing.
 Not everything needs to be tied to the Sith.
-If The Nile prove to be respectable villains of their own kind, we might finally see some variety in the Star Wars universe – something Lucasfilm has not been very good in providing so far, I must say.
+If The Nihil prove to be respectable villains of their own kind, we might finally see some variety in the Star Wars universe - something Lucasfilm has not been very good in providing so far, I must say.

 Different Kind of Nostalgia